aghArdeshir/insided-assessment/README.md

 - I would definitely set up prettier and eslint with customized rules so conflicts won't appear because of non-logical/non-business reasons
+- We would calculated dates on server instead of relying on client-side, or at least pass server date to client
+- We would have pagination instead of loading all commits at once